 The concept for an Inclusive Play-Space in Ballarat came from the community in 2012 and was driven through the City of Ballarat’s Disability Advisory Committee.

-The aim of the project was to create an environment where all children and adults regardless of ability could play.
-An inclusive playground enables children, parents, grandparents and carers of all abilities and ages to socialise and play side-by side on the same equipment, in the same environment.
+The aim of the project was to create an environment where all children and adults, regardless of ability could play.
+An inclusive playground enables children, parents, grandparents, and carers of all abilities and ages to socialise and play side-by-side on the same equipment, in the same environment.
 It is not a dedicated playground for people with disabilities but a play space designed for the use and benefit of all community members, ensuring full integration of children and families and improved community connections.

-In 2016 the Inclusive Play-space was opened.
-It is an environment of accessible play, facilities (including an Adult Changing Place) and the amenities have been created with the additional benefit and reassurance of being enclosed in a fenced space, yet a design outcome that provides the freedom and feeling of not feeling fenced.
+In 2016 the Inclusive Play-Space was opened.
+It is an environment of accessible play, and facilities (including an Adult Changing Place) and the amenities have been created with the additional benefit and reassurance of being enclosed in a fenced space, yet a design outcome that provides the freedom and feeling of not feeling fenced.

 The Inclusive Play-Space has become a great hub of socializing, playing, and is an example of what can be achieved in a community.
 The play-space was an LGPRO Award winner in 2017.

 Content: City of Ballarat